A heuristic pricing and hedging framework for multi-currency fixed income desks

-According to equation (\ref{eq:NCS_CCS}), the NCS is decomposed in a CCS plus a series of USD cash flows.
-As the forward foreign exchange curve is increasing, these cash flows are always paid.
+According to equation (\ref{eq:NCS_CCS}), the NCS is decomposed in a CCS plus a series of FRN structures denominated in USD.
+As the forward foreign exchange curve is increasing, the floating cash flows are always paid.
 Table \ref{tab:NCSdelta} shows the sensitivities of the NCS.
-The proposed method yields sensitivities to these USD cash flows for ``FF'' and ``U3M''\footnote{Rising ``U3M'' curve increases USD paid cash flows and so a negative sensitivity is reported.
-Rising ``FF'' curve decreases USD payments providing a positive sensitivity.} curves as they are funded and discounted with ``FF'' curve.
+The heuristic method funds those cash flows in USD and yields sensitivities to them for ``FF'' and ``U3M''\footnote{Rising ``U3M'' curve increases USD paid cash flows and so the biggest sensitivity is negative as more has to be paid.
+Rising ``FF'' curve decreases USD payments providing a positive sign for the biggest sensitivity.} curves as they are funded and discounted with ``FF'' curve.
 See that sensitivities to ``EO'' and ``E3M'' curves are zero as every EUR cash flow is incorporated into the CCS (the sensitivity appears in the CCB curve).
-The four-curve method only provides sensitivities to EUR curves of the same sign as the corresponding USD sensitivities of the proposed method\footnote{Rising ``EO'' curve reduces value of EUR leg of the calibrated CCS, which has to be compensated by an increase of USD basis discount curve after propagation (market CCS re-calibration) providing a positive sensitivity.
-Rising ``E3M'' curve lowers USD basis discount curve yielding a negative sensitivity.}.
-The sensitivities are of the same order for both ``EO'' and ``FF'' curves as they have similar levels.
+The four-curve method only provides sensitivities to EUR curves with the same sign as the corresponding USD sensitivities of the proposed method\footnote{Rising ``EO'' curve reduces value of EUR leg of the calibrated CCS, which has to be compensated by an increase of USD basis discount curve after propagation (market CCS re-calibration) providing a positive sensitivity (the same sign of the ``FF'' curve for the heuristic).
+Rising ``E3M'' curve lowers USD basis discount curve after propagation, yielding a negative sensitivity (opposite sign of ``FF'' curve for heuristic).}.
+The sensitivities are of the same order for both ``EO'' and ``FF'' curves as they have similar interest rate levels.